 The Temporomandibular joint (TMJ) connects the lower jaw to the temporal bone that lies in front of the ears on either side.
-This joint, along with surrounding muscles and tendons, controls the movement of the jaw.
-Muscular imbalance in the jaw or the neck leads to TMJ dysfunction, which is characterized by the following symptoms:
+This hinged joint, along with surrounding muscles and tendons, controls the movement of the jaw to be able to talk, eat, chew, yawn, and more.

-The cause of TMJ dysfunction is often not clear; however, there are a few factors that combine increase the risk of an individual for developing the condition.
+The cause of TMJ Dysfunction (TMD) is often not clear; however, there are a few factors that combine to increase the risk of an individual for developing the condition.
 These include:

 While TMJ dysfunction is considered to be a dental tissue, physiotherapy is known to be beneficial in the management of the condition.
-Some of the techniques that physiotherapists use to improve the symptoms of TMJ dysfunction include transcutaneous electrical nerve stimulation (TENS), ultrasound, and low-level laser therapy.
+Some of the techniques that physiotherapists use to improve the symptoms of TMJ dysfunction include :

 At Physiomobility we have a team of qualified and experienced physiotherapists who treat TMD and TMJ pain.
 We will work closely with your dentist or TMJ specialist to ensure your jaw pain is managed well and you learn how to maintain your mobility.